Russian Black Terrier

 Official measurements, coat, and temperament

-- Eyes: Dark, oval, and set wide apart.
+- Eyes: Dark, oval-shaped, and set wide apart, conveying a confident and alert expression.

 Breed Trivia